dbca-wa/ckan-o-sweave/README.md

 backmatter, and the chapters.
 * The Latex header contains the Latex config (packages used, layout settings, custom macros for you to use) from both the Legrand Orange book and this template.
-Add your latex customisations to this file.
 * The R code `scripts/ckan.R` provides connectivity to CKAN using the R library ckanR.
-Add your R customisations to this file.
-* Before you can push updates to CKAN, you need to copy `scripts/ckan_secret_template.R` to `scripts/ckan_secret.R` and set your CKAN API key in there.
+* Before you can upload the report to CKAN, you need to copy `scripts/ckan_secret_template.R` to `scripts/ckan_secret.R` and set your CKAN API key in there.
 Do not share this file.

 ## Need help?